THE AUSTRALIAN SOCIETY OF

 WW1 Aero historians

 The Australian Society of WW1 Aero Historians Inc. is an Australian based, non-profit organisation dedicated to the study of all aspects of World War One aviation.
-Founded over 55 years ago, we are the oldest Society of this type in the world.
+Founded 60 years ago, we are the oldest Society of this type in the world.
 Membership to the Society is by application.

 Since 1962, the Australian Society of World War One Aero Historians has provided a Sydney based forum for World War One aviation enthusiasts.
 The Society publishes a biannual journal, the '14-'18 Journal and quarterly newsletters.Read More